'The Theatre' of Shakespeare's past

-In early 2020, a new exhibition centre, The Theatre Courtyard Gallery, is opening to showcase the original venue’s archaeological remains and educate the public about Shakespearean history in east London.
+In early 2020, a new exhibition centre, The Theatre Courtyard Gallery, will open to showcase the original, archaeological remains of The Theatre alongside a collection of 16th century objects discovered on site.

 Dramatic Discoveries consists of 4 stages:

-• ART ED – Art Hoppers will work with pupils to create replica artefacts inspired by the discovery of Medieval Westminster tiles and Elizabethan money boxes used to collect the entrance fee to the theatre.
+• ART ED – Art Hoppers will work with year 4 to create replica artefacts inspired by the discovery of Medieval Westminster tiles and Elizabethan money boxes used to collect the entrance fee to the theatre.

-Art ed deliverd by: Claire WT with support from Tracy Barbe, Outreach & Family officer, Rich Mix.
+Art ed delivered by: Claire WT with support from Tracy Barbe, Schools and Outreach Officer, Rich Mix.

-Images of children from 2 x yr5 classes at Thomas Buxton Primary School who took part in Dramatic Discoveries 2018.
+Images of children from 2 x yr4 classes at Columbia School taking part in our art sessions and meeting Paul McGarrity from MOLA.